edeprince3/pdaggerq/README.md

 3. Orbital labels refer to spin orbitals.
 In principle, one could explicitly specify spin labels with labels such as ia, ib, etc., but no checks on delta functions involving alpha / beta spin components defined in this way are performed.

-4. Strings are defined in Python using the ahat_helper class, which has the following functions:
+4. Strings are defined in Python using the pq_helper class, which has the following functions:

     #### add_operator_product:

     set strings corresponding to a product of operators.

-        add_operator_product( 0.5, ['h(p,q)','t1(a,i)','t2(c,d,k,l)'])
+        add_operator_product( 0.5, ['h','t1','t2'])

     Currently supported operators include

+    the unit operator

+        '1'

     a general one-body operator

-        'h(p,q)'
+        'h'

-    an antisymetrized two-body operator
+    an general two-body operator

-        'g(p,q,r,s)'
+        'g'

+    the fock operator

+        'f'

+    the fluctuation potental operator

+        'v'

-    a pair of creation/annihilation operators, i.e., p*q
+    a pair of creation/annihilation operators, i.e., p\*q

         'e1(p,q)'

-    a two-body transition operator, i.,e., p*q\*rs
+    a two-body transition operator, i.,e., p\*q\*rs

         'e2(p,q,r,s)'

+   a three-body transition operator, i.,e., p\*q\*r\*stu

+        'e3(p,q,r,s,t,u)'

     singles and doubles t-amplitudes

-        't1(a,i)'
-        't2(a,b,i,j)'
+        't1'
+        't2'

     reference, singles, and doubles left-hand amplitudes

         'l0'
-        'l1(i,a)'
-        'l2(i,j,a,b)'
+        'l1'
+        'l2'

     reference, singles, and doubles right-hand amplitudes

         'r0'
-        'r1(a,i)'
-        'r2(a,b,i,j)'
+        'r1'
+        'r2'

-    Note that the factor of 1/4 associated with t2, l2, r2, and g are handled internally.
+    Note that factor such as the 1/4 associated with t2, l2, and r2 are handled internally.

     #### add_commutator:

-    set strings corresponding to a commutator of two operators.
-If one of the operators is t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+    set strings corresponding to a commutator of operators.
+Note that the arguments are lists to allow for commutators of products of operators.

-        add_commutator(1.0, ['h(p,q)','t2(a,b,i,j)'])
+        add_commutator(1.0, ['f'],['t2'])

     #### add_double_commutator:

     set strings corresponding to a double commutator involving three operators.
-If any of the operators is t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+Note that the arguments are lists to allow for commutators of products of operators.

-        add_double_commutator(1.0/2.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)'])
+        add_double_commutator(1.0/2.0, ['f'],['t2'],['t1'])

     #### add_triple_commutator:

     set strings corresponding to a triple commutator involving four operators.
-If any of the operators are t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.
+Note that the arguments are lists to allow for commutators of products of operators.

-        add_triple_commutator(1.0/6.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)', 't1(d,l)'])
+        add_triple_commutator(1.0/6.0, ['f','t2','t1', 't1'])

     #### add_quadruple_commutator:

     set strings corresponding to a quadruple commutator involving five operators.
-If any of the operators is t2, l2, r2, or g, recall that the factors of 1/4 associated with these operators are handled internally.

-        add_quadruple_commutator(1.0/24.0, ['h(p,q)','t2(a,b,i,j)','t1(c,k)', 't1(d,l)', 't1(e,m)'])
+Note that the arguments are lists to allow for commutators of products of operators.

+        add_quadruple_commutator(1.0/24.0, ['f','t2','t1', 't1', 't1'])

+    #### add_st_operator:

+    set strings corresponding to a similarity transformed operator commutator involving five operators.
+The first argument after the numerical value is a list of operators; the product of these operators will be similarity transformed.
+The next argument is a list of operators appearing as a sum the exponential function.
+The similarity transformation is performed by applying the BCH expansion up to four nested commutators.

+        add_st_operator(1.0, ['v'],['t1','t2'])

     #### set_print_level: